-Dan Rogers, PhD
+Dr. Dan Rogers

-This course surveys various methods of analyzing the biblical text in order to develop an expository sermon.
-This course involves peer and instructor evaluation of sermon outlines prepared by the student and a sermon given by the student to a congregation, with responses by an ecclesiastical supervisor and the instructor.
+This course surveys various methods of analyzing the biblical text in order to develop an expository sermon to be given to a congregation.
+This course also surveys various approaches to the sermon and analyzes which approaches work best in various contexts.
+This course involves instructor evaluation of video sermonsprepared and submitted by the student to the instructor, and the critique by an ecclesiastical supervisor and by the instructor of a sermon (submitted on video) given by the student to a congregation/audience..
 Prerequisite: BI501 Biblical Interpretation, or New Testament Background prior to 2015.